odoo/odoo/doc/howtos/backend.rst

             ('unit_price', '<', 2000)]

-A ``domain`` parameter can be added to relational fields to limit valid records for the relation when trying to select records in the client UI.
+A ``domain`` parameter can be added to relational fields to limit valid records for the relation when trying to select records in the client interface.

 .. admonition:: Exercise 2 — Domains on relational fields
     :class: exercise